 – Level 1

-If you are new to a subject and would like to improve your basic knowledge, this is the best place to begin.
+If you are new to a subject and would like to improve your basic knowledge, a Level 1 course is the best place to begin.

 Once you’ve completed your course, you’ll have skills for work and daily life, work experience, personal development and an introduction to your subject, that will help you progress to a Level 2 course.